Render of the Forto mid-rise at 190 Beechwood Avenue.

 Raise capital

 Accredited investors commit through a private placement.
-Limited partners receive an 8% preferred return before any GP distributions.
+Limited Partners receive a 12% preferred return before any GP distributions.

 2. 02